 Even if there is only a slight chance you have experienced a brain injury, you need to seek medical attention immediately.
 The injuries may be much more severe than the symptoms experienced.
 Having your brain examined by professionals is critical to properly assess the injury severity.
 CT scans and X-rays enable one to examine the brain directly, which gives a better assessment than symptoms themselves.

 During the recovery process, the best thing you can do for yourself is getting plenty of rest.
 This gives your brain time to heal.
 Make sure you are not conducting activities that may endanger you.
 This includes driving a car, even if your injuries are minor, because your motor skills may be impacted.
-Make sure to take any medications prescribed to you as well as listen to your medical professional.
+Make sure to take any medications prescribed to you and listen to your medical professional.
 These instructions are important as they are a guide to your own recovery.

 What affects the value of a head trauma claim in Maryland?